Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/04-agg-over.md

 mathjax: true
 ---

+## Intro to Over

+On previous pages we looked at the utilisation of a single aggregation function in a `SELECT` statement.
+Suppose we'd like to wrap an aggregation function around another aggregation function like so: `SELECT SUM(COUNT(*))`.
+In SQL, this is unfortunately __forbidden__.

+We _could_ instead rely on subqueries (CTEs in particular) to get around this limitation.

+However, there are some instances where we need not result to such verbosity.
+We now introduce the `OVER()` clause, which makes such expressions possible in a single statement.

+## Questions

+First, let's assume we need to answer the following questions:

-Where do our users come from?
+* Where do our users come from?
-How do we express the aggregation as a percentage?
+* How do we express the aggregation as a percentage?

 ## Returning the Count